Our Game: Plot summary

-But why would a quixotic intellectual like Larry, a man who had no interest in money, suddenly wish to steal £37 million from the Russians?
-To solve this mystery, Cranmer begins calling on old contacts from Oxford to the arms trade to find out what his former agent and his purloined mistress have been up to in their disappearance.
-He also visits his secret archive of Office files, stashed away in the abandoned church of St. James the Less, bequeathed to him by the same Uncle Bob who left him Honeybrook.
-As he peruses his cache of documents, he begins to uncover the plot between Larry and Constantin Checheyev, also known as "C.C.", the former Soviet handler of Larry (the latter one pretended to work for the Soviets during the Cold War).
-Checheyev, it seems, is not Russian but an Ingush, a native of the North Caucasus and begrudged of the Russians who have displaced him and his people from their rightful homes.
-The Ingush are primed for an uprising against their Russian oppressors and Larry's the man to arm them.
+Cranmer begins calling on old contacts from Oxford to the arms trade and visits his secret archive of Office files, hidden in the abandoned church of St. James the Less, bequeathed to him by the same uncle who left him Honeybrook.
+Cranmer begins to uncover the plot between Larry and Constantin Checheyev, also known as "C.C.", the former Soviet handler of Larry (Larry had pretended to work for the KGB during the Cold War as a double agent).
+It is revealed that Checheyev is not Russian but an Ingush, a native of the North Caucasus, who resented the Russians for displacing his people from their rightful homes.
+The missing money had been taken by Larry to prepare the Ingush for an uprising against their Russian oppressors.

-Cranmer begins his journey, first to an arms dealer in Macclesfield, whom he finds murdered along with his assistants by an Ossetian group called "The Forest"; then to find Emma, who has sought shelter in Paris; then to Russia to track down his former Soviet contacts in hopes of finding Larry; then to Ingushetia to find his friend and try to save him—from the Russians, the Ossetians, and from himself.
-Finally, Tim Cranmer grabs his AK-47 and joins the Ingush rebels.
+Cranmer visits an arms dealer in Macclesfield, whom he finds murdered along with his assistants by an Ossetian group called "The Forest".
+He finds Emma, who has given up on Larry and has sought shelter in Paris; then he travels to Russia to track down his former Soviet contacts in the hopes of finding Larry.
+Finally, he reaches Ingushetia and learns that Larry has perished in the revolutionary struggle.
+The novel ends with Cranmer deciding to join the Ingush rebels.